paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 ## ▶️ Get Started

 Turn an online Markdown file into a styled web page in 3 simple steps.

+> [!TIP]
+> Links with ↗ will automatically open in a new browser tab so this guide remains available as you proceed.

 ### The 3-Step Process